kommendorkapten/chan/readme.md

 Read 100 messages
 ```

-## Example program with fan out and select
+## Example program with fan-out and select

 Creates a source channel, with two target channels that both receives
 the messages sent to the source channel.
 Read from both target